near-examples/auctions-tutorial/contract-rs/03-bid-with-fts/README.md

 # Auction contract with FTs

-This directory contains a Rust contract that is used as part of the [Bidding with FTs](https://docs.near.org/tutorials/auction/bidding-with-fts) part of the auction tutorial.
+This directory contains a Rust contract that is used as part of the [Bidding with FTs](https://docs.near.org/tutorials/auction/bidding-with-fts) section of the auction tutorial.

 In this part the contract is adapted so users can bid in fungible tokens (FTs) instead of NEAR tokens.
 It is a great way to learn how to work with FTs in NEAR.